jleahred/procman/README.md

 depends_on = ["another_process"]
 ```

+#### process.id

+Name to identify the process in logs, TUI, and dependencies

+#### process.command

+Command to be executed and monitored by the system

+#### process.apply_on

+From what moment the command should be executed

+Useful for scheduling future services, stopping in the future, updates, and rollbacks

+#### process.schedule.start_time / stop_time

+The process will be running during this time interval

+#### process.schedule.week_days

+To define which days of the week it applies

+#### process.init_command

+Once the process is running, it may be necessary to execute some initialization commands

+The process will not be marked as "running" until this command has successfully finished

+#### process.start_health_check

+Before considering the process as "running" and therefore before `init_command`, you have the opportunity to run a command to perform checks (connecting to a port, opening a file...)

+### Change only the command...

 If only the command line is changed, the system will not restart the service (this is intentional).